 College dorm burglaries are the number one security threat accounting for 70% of all crimes committed on campuses across the US.

 You can invest in an insurance policy, but it will usually only cover a fraction of the lost belongings (10% to 20%).
-That’s why, if you live on campus, you must invest in a reliable safe that will protect your laptop.
+That’s why, if you live on campus, you must invest in one of those reliable laptop safes for dorm rooms.
 A robust safe will prevent 99% of possible attempts at theft.

 Just remember to follow these safety rules:

 - Affix the safe to your bed, a wall radiator, or any other durable piece of furniture with a steel cable included in the package.
 You may also want to consider bolting it to the wall, but make sure you won’t violate any college dorm rules by doing that.

 - Keep your safe out of sight to avoid attracting attention to it.